AvaloniaUI/avalonia-docs/docs/guides/styles-and-resources/resources.md

 ## Consuming Resources from code

-Avalonia provides different options to access Resources from code.
+_Avalonia UI_ provides different options to access Resources from code.

 :::NOTE